zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/heartbeat.rst

 Heartbeat
 #########

-The Heartbeat feature provides functionality for monitoring Bluetooth mesh nodes and determining the distance between nodes.
+The Heartbeat feature provides functionality for monitoring Bluetooth Mesh nodes and determining the distance between nodes.

 The Heartbeat feature is configured through the :ref:`bluetooth_mesh_models_cfg_srv` model.